jonerrr/trainstatus/README.md

 # Train Status

+**Notice**: Websites are currently offline as I complete a large refactor.

 The best website to check the status of your train (and bus).

 If you'd like to try a hosted version of the API, you can find the documentation [here](https://trainstat.us/api/docs).
 You can also host your own version using the prebuilt container images linked to this repository.